lasith-kg/dispatch-workflow/README.md

 The latter algorithm was designed as a workaround for a [technical limitation](https://github.com/orgs/community/discussions/9752#discussioncomment-1964203) that prevents the dispatch APIs from returning a Run ID.

-There was a need for this action as many currently available actions...
+There was a need for this action as currently available actions...

 - Support the `workflow_dispatch` or `repository_dispatch` event, **but not both**
 - Use Run ID extraction algorithms that are either **API-intensive** or **unreliable** on repositories that experience a high velocity of workflows